-Voyager Passport provides Vital Indicators of Progress (VIP[®]) measures developed by Dr. Roland Good and colleagues at the University of Oregon which are oneminute individually-administered fluency indicators to monitor growth in Voyager Reading Programs and are completely equivalent to DIBELSTM.
-Concurrent validity with the DIBELS/VIP passages and the TORF (Test of oral reading fluency) ranges from .91 to .96 across the passages.
+Voyager Passport provides Vital Indicators of Progress (VIP®) measures which are one-minute individuallyadministered fluency indicators to monitor growth in Voyager Reading Programs.
 The cutoffs and goals are based on finding a point where the odds would be in favor (at least 80%) of the student achieving subsequent literacy outcomes as developed by the DIBELSTM Benchmarks (Good, Simmons, Kame'enui, Kaminski, & Wallin, 2002).Results for the VIP benchmarks identify if a student is a struggling, an emerging, or an on-track reader.